jaca230/teststand_daq_manual/docs/hardware_overview.md

 ```
 ssh root@192.168.[crate].15
 ```
+The password should be `root`.

 **Note**: If you don't know what IP the MCH has, you can try pinging a crate numbers up to 32
 ```
 ping 192.168.[crate].15
 ```
-The password should be `root`.

 If you still can't find the crate, you should verify your frontend host computer's ethernet port is properly configured.
 See the [networking page](networking.md#networking-basics) for some general networking information.
 If that still fails, you may need to do a [network scan](networking.md#scanning-a-network) to look for the MCH.

-**Note:**: The error `Bad server host key: Invalid key length` may be due to OpenSSH versions >7.8 (August 2018) requiring rsa keys to be at least 2048 bits.
+**Note**: The error `Bad server host key: Invalid key length` may be due to OpenSSH versions >7.8 (August 2018) requiring rsa keys to be at least 2048 bits.
 The MCH may be configured to have a key shorter than this.
 Dropbear (a lightweight ssh client) has no such requirement and should already be installed on the MCH.
 To connect via dropbear instead:
 ```
 yum install dropbear
 dbclient root@192.168.2.15